I awaken to an uncomfortable sensation.

-Ahh that's right, I remember how I got into this situation.
-I had finally found the reason for our shared existence.
-I attempt to speak, but the familiar sound of my voice doesn't reach back to my ears.
-I try to pinch myself, but now my hands won't cooperate.
+I attempt again to speak, just to confirm my own existence.
+But the familiar sound of my voice doesn't reach back to my ears.
+I try to pinch myself, but even my hands won't cooperate.

-Cheers begin to erupt and the man beams, appearing to take great pride in the growing procession.
-He yells at the crowd with the vigor of a lion's roar.
-The crowd answers back with the same fervor, answering his call as if a single pride.
+Suddenly cheers begin to erupt and the man beams, appearing to take great pride in the growing procession.
+He addresses the crowd with the vigor of a lion's roar.
+The crowd answers back with the same fervor, as if a single pride.

 More than anything, I wish I could accept this.
 To become drunk on the thought of this being a reasonable ending.

 Instead, it will all be over.
-The celebrations will cease and this beginning will come to an end.
+The celebrations will cease and this beginning will come to a close.
 For others, it will have merely been a few exciting moments in an otherwise monotonous day.
-For myself, the most important in my life.

 The sunny sky begins to darken, and rain clouds fall.
-A faint drizzle casts upon the land, with lofty winds glistening the air.
+A soft sleet casts upon the land, with lofty winds glistening the air.

 Nonetheless, processions have gone smoothly.
 Large bundles of wood are stored safely under the cover of a make-shift tent.
 Tables are neatly arranged showcasing a variety of appetizers and entrées aesthetically arranged by color gradient.
 At the end of the rainbow, a few barrels of wine are being generously tapped with the people around all laughing, cheering.
+Some of them even cackling like hyenas.
 All beholden to the site in front of them.

 It's not the largest group, but large enough to attract interest of outsiders.
 Many continue to walk by, as though it's nothing unusual, and they would be correct.
 There is nothing unique about this situation.
 Still, for some of us, it tugs at our heart strings and causes us to briefly consider our own standing.